Triathlon in Ohio

 • If the water temperature is 84 degrees or above, participants may NOT wear wetsuits.

-Expected water temperatures will be posted via our Twitter feed page 12-24 hrs before each event.
-Average water temperature for Caesar Creek reservoir has been an average of 77 degrees.
+Expected water temperatures will be posted via our Twitter feed page 12-24 hrs. before each event.
+Average water temperature for Portage Lakes in September has been 74 degrees.

 Lodging